Jewellery burglar sentenced to three years probation and $1,000 fine

 Later than evening, Elizabeth was unable to find her jewellery box, so her daughter looked at footage from the home’s security cameras and saw that someone had entered the house while they were out.

-They called the Royal Anguilla Police Service, gave officers the video and made a report.
-Kristen also posted the footage to social media.
+They called the Royal Montserrat Police Service, gave officers the video and made a report.
+Kristen also posted the footage to social media, the judgment said.

 At about 10.45am the next morning, Jiminez Santana and his sister attended the victims’ home and said he was not the person in the security camera video.